sailajapappala/XGB-PClim-Model/README.md

 ## Citation

-If you use PPM2 in your research, please cite:
+If you use XGB-PClim model in your research, please cite:

 > \*Pappala, V.S., Stinchcomb, G.E., Lukens, W.E., Nordt, L.C., 2026.
 Machine Learning Climate Prediction from Modern Soil Geochemistry: Implications for Paleosols.
 American Journal of Science (in submission).\*